Safari 16 removes the "Enable Syncing Platform Authenticator" option from the developer menu.

 Note: While the Safari UI says any iOS device running 15.4 or later is compatible, this does require the

 Syncing Platform Authenticator option to be enabled on your iPhone.
-Please click here for more information on enabling this feature on your iPhone.
+You can click here for more information on enabling this feature on your iPhone.

 - Passkeys don't care if you are in Incognito or Private browsing modes.
 You can use the same passkey you've already registered.